Which season of American Horror Story comes out on top?

 Ryan Murphy’s anthology horror series has received massive amounts of critical acclaim since its premiere, with particular praise for the performances of its lead stars – especially Jessica Lange, Sarah Paulson, Evan Peters and Angela Bassett.

-With its eighth instalment – the much-anticipated crossover between season one (Murder House) and season three (Coven) – right around the corner, we decided to make a definitive ranking of American Horror Story’s first seven seasons.
+The series just finished airing its eighth instalment – the crossover between season one (Murder House), season three (Coven) and season five (Hotel) – so we decided to make a definitive ranking of all eight seasons of American Horror Story.
 Enjoy!

 7. Hotel (season 5)